Learning difficulties among students when applying Amp\`ere-Maxwell's law and its implications for teaching: METHODOLOGY

 The analysis process was carried out by two of the researchers and began by studying the answers from an initial group of 20 students.
 Thanks to consensus among the researchers, we identified emerging categories that met certain essential characteristics in the context of phenomenographic analysis.
 These categories had to reflect variations in the students’ understanding, revealing different aspects of how they understood the topic, organised logically by establishing hierarchical, structurally-inclusive relationships.
 In addition, the set of categories had to be as small as possible, representing the critical variation of the experiences observed in the data \cite{marton1997booth,Guisasola2023PR}.
 Each researcher then analysed the remaining answers independently and finally, we compared the results.
 To assess the reliability of our analysis, we used the Cohen kappa coefficient, a measurement that quantifies the degree of agreement between assessors, considering the possibility of random coincidences.
 We obtained an average value of 0.95.
 A kappa value over 0.80 is considered to indicate significant agreement \cite{banerjee1999beyond}.

-Having analysed the written tests, we ran semi-structured interviews.
-The interview includes the same questions as the questionnaire and the participants were selected so that they represent a wide variety of academic levels, with the purpose of guaranteeing the external validity of the results \cite{otero2009}.
+After analyzing the written tests, we proceeded to conduct semi-structured group interviews.
+In total, five interviews were conducted, three with groups of two students and another two with groups of three participants.
+The purpose of these group interviews was to encourage discussions and obtain enriching perspectives that might not emerge in individual interviews \cite{cohen2007research}.
+The interviews includes the same questions as the questionnaire and the participants were selected so that they represent a wide variety of academic levels, with the purpose of guaranteeing the external validity of the results \cite{otero2009}.
 During the interviews, we asked the students to solve the questions out loud and explain their reasoning and the procedures they used.
 The interviews were run by one of the researchers who, when they thought it necessary, asked the students to clarify or expand on their explanations, to ensure appropriate comprehension of what the interviewees were expressing.
 All the interviews were recorded in audio format and transcribed for analysis.
 When presenting the results, fictitious names were used to ensure anonymity.